Educational equality for all

 Education professor Gloria Boutte has a simple goal: ensuring that all students are able to succeed in school, particularly those who are culturally and linguistically diverse.

-Boutte founded the Center of Excellence for the Education and Equity of African-American Students at Carolina and has made that goal her life’s work.
+Boutte founded the Center of Excellence for the Education and Equity of African-American Students and has made that goal her life’s work.
 She has spent more than three decades training, encouraging and inspiring teachers to try to reverse the data that shows students of color not performing as well academically.

 She believes a renaissance is in order, a change that will start with teachers who understand the needs of culturally diverse students and the enthusiasm to work with students in the classroom.

 “In the field, historically, there’s a high turnover among people who work with these students,” says Boutte, a professor in the College of Education.
 “There’s some trepidation among new and veteran teachers about doing this work.”

 Part of her time is spent with educators of students of color — from pre-school through college level — learning why some excel and sharing examples of teachers doing exemplary work.
 She records their lessons and documents what happens in their classrooms.
 By capturing the voices of the teachers and then interviewing and reviewing the work of the students, she can tell how well the students are grasping the content.